-To make sure that respondents perceived the severity of the selected health conditions as we had intended, we asked them to perform an assessment of the severity for each condition at the beginning of the experiment.
-Specifically, they were asked to indicate "how difficult it is for a person to live with a respective health condition" on a scale from 0 to 100 (where 0 was "Not difficult at all' and 100 was "Extremely difficult").
-Answers of those who did not indicate that living with the fatal disorder is more difficult than living with the partial paralysis and that living the partial paralysis is more difficult than living with the nail disease (i.e. their severity was not ordered as intended) were excluded from the analysis, as the study design would not be suitable to capture their moral judgements.10 Moreover, we believed that engaging in this assessment was likely to induce more careful consideration of the individual burden posed by these illnesses.
+To check whether respondents perceived the severity of the selected health conditions as intended, we asked them to perform an assessment of the severity for each condition at the beginning of the survey.
+Specifically, they were asked to indicate "how difficult it is for a person to live with a respective health condition" on a scale from 0 to 100 (where 0 was "Not difficult at all" and 100 was "Extremely difficult").
+Answers of those who did not indicate that living with the fatal disorder is more difficult than living with the partial paralysis and that living the partial paralysis is more difficult than living with the nail disease (i.e., their severity was not ordered as intended) were excluded from the analysis.
+Moreover, we believed that engaging in this assessment was likely to induce more careful consideration of the individual burden posed by these illnesses.

-We used the PTO method to elicit people's preferences.11 We selected this method mainly for three reasons.
-First, it is a matching type of elicitation which should encourage deliberation more than simple choosing (Skedgel, 2013).
-Second, it prompts respondents to adopt a societal rather than a purely individual perspective and thus allows them to incorporate concerns for distributive justice (Dolan & Green, 1998; Singh et al., 2012).
+We used the PTO method to elicit people's preferences.
+We selected this method for three reasons.
+First, it is a matching type of elicitation which should encourage deliberation more than simple choosing (Skedgel 2013).
+Second, it prompts respondents to adopt a societal rather than a purely individual perspective and thus allows them to incorporate concerns for distributive justice (Dolan and Green 1998; Singh et al. 2012).
 Third, it explicitly requires people to make a trade-off between two options, rather than assessing each one of them in isolation.
-Making such trade-offs is typically at the heart of decisions on distributive justice, including in health care, and therefore using PTO method is helpful (Payne et al., 1992; Schwarzinger et al., 2004; Singh et al., 2012).
+Making such trade-offs is typically at the heart of decisions on distributive justice, including in health care, and therefore using the PTO method is helpful (Payne et al. 1992; Schwarzinger et al. 2004; Singh et al. 2012).